DevRezaur/java-collections/README.md

 * Doesn't allow duplicates and only one null value is acceptable
 * Can not use primitive data type (int, float, double, string)
 * Best for storing unique data

+# TreeSet

+TreeSet is a class that implements **NavigableSet** interface.
+The functionality and behaviour of TreeSet is similar to set that maintains insertion order.

+* Implements NavigableSet interface
+* Maintains insertion order
+* Internal data structure is red-black tree
+* Dynamic size
+* Doesn't allow duplicates and null values
+* Can not use primitive data type (int, float, double, string)
+* Best for storing unique data while maintaining insertion order